Below we explain how Twitter, our partners, and other third parties use these technologies, your privacy settings, and the other options you have.

 We (along with third parties) use these technologies on our websites, applications, and services and on other websites, applications, and services that have integrated our services, including third-party properties that incorporate our advertising technology.
 This includes our ad partners’ websites and sites that use our embeds, including embedded timelines.
 Third parties may also use these technologies, for example, when you click on links from our websites or applications, view or interact with third-party content from within our services, or visit third-party websites that incorporate our advertising technology.

 - To control whether Twitter stores information about other websites where you’ve seen Twitter content, adjust the Track where you see Twitter content across the web setting in your Personalization and data settings.
-If you have this setting disabled or are in the European Union or EFTA States, Twitter will not store or use such web page visits to improve your experience in the future.
+If you have this setting turned off or are in the European Union or EFTA States, Twitter will not store or use such web page visits to improve your experience in the future.
 If we’ve previously stored your web browsing history, your experience may continue to be personalized based on information already inferred from that history.

 - Using your Twitter settings, visit the Personalization and data settings and adjust the setting Personalize ads.